dev-prakhar/prakhar.github.io/_posts/2019-12-08-how-mongo-gave-us-an-invisible-bug.md

 ![Mongo Shell](/images/blogs/bug/mongo_shell.png)
 * Whereas, this was the original document.
 Thanks to [Robo 3T](https://robomongo.org/)
 ![Robo 3T](/images/blogs/bug/robo_3t.png)
-* All the altered documents, converted the `integer/long` values into `float` values.
+* All the newly inserted documents, converted the `integer/long` values into `float` values.
 We were filtering the documents using some of these fields, but due to the values being `float`, documents were not getting filtered.
 * Hence, **The Empty Response**

 * We quickly wrote a small `JS` script to fix these and finally **Phase 3** was resolved.

 Riders got their money and everyone lived happily ever after.*(Hopefully!)*

+### Implicit Conversion

+How did this conversion happen while insertion?

+* We copied the old documents into new and saved them without mentioning the data type.
+* We did this:
+{% highlight javascript %}
+oldConfig = // fetch old config
+newConfig = oldConfig
+// do some modification to new config db.{collection_name}.save(newConfig)
+{% endhighlight %}
+* We should've done this:
+{% highlight javascript %}
+oldConfig = // fetch old config
+newConfig = oldConfig
+// do some modification to new config newConfig.fieldName = NumberLong(newConfig.fieldName); // Changing data types as required
+db.{collection_name}.save(newConfig)
+{% endhighlight %}

 **Learning: MongoDB, by default, treats every number as float, unless stated otherwise**